data-dot-all/dataall/pages/architecture.md

 Environments are workspaces where one or multiple teams can work.
 They are the door between our users in data.all and AWS, that is why we say that we "link" environments because we link each environment to **ONE** AWS account, in **ONE** specific region.
-Under each environment we create other data.all resources, such as datasets, pipelines and notebooks.
+Under each environment we create other data.all resources, such as datasets and notebooks.

 For the deployment of CloudFormation stacks we call upon a CDK trust policy between the Deployment account and the Environment account.
 As for the SDK calls, from the deployment account we assume a certain IAM role in the environment accounts, the pivotRole.